Carpinteria still rosy after California wildfires spare flower farms

 “We’ve been pretty fortunate,” Kasey Cronquist, chief executive of the California Cut Flower Commission, which promotes the state’s flower farmers, said by phone while visiting the fire-damaged area.

-The Thomas Fire has claimed the life of one firefighter and burnt down more than 700 homes.
+The Thomas Fire has claimed the life of one firefighter and burned down more than 700 homes.
 Strong winds in the mountains near Santa Barbara could cause flare-ups in the coming days.

 But the region’s flower growers, who employ almost 800 people and generate a daily economic impact of more than $2.1 million according to Cronquist, have dodged serious damage much to the delight of florists and brides-to-be everywhere.